-As we drove along, I remember my wife and me looking at each other and silently recognizing the same thought played out in the expression on each other’s face — we had a baby in the back seat.
+As we drove along, I remember my wife and me looking at each other and silently recognizing the same thought played out on each other’s face — we had a baby in the back seat.
 And he wasn’t going away.
 This kid’s daily care and fate now rested on our shoulders and our shoulders alone.

 The thought was there, but forcing that new reality to sink in was something else entirely.
 And it wasn’t helped by the whirlwind of emotions we were both struggling against, everything from elation to bewilderment to waves of terror.